apache/camel-website/content/blog/RELEASE-2.25.0/index.md

 Please note that Camel 2.25.x is the last minor release for Camel 2.

 The artifacts are published and ready for you to download from the Central Maven repository.
-For more details please take a look at the [release notes](https://issues.apache.org/jira/secure/ReleaseNote.jspa?version=12345517&projectId=12311211).
+For more details please take a look at the  [resolved issues](/releases/release-2.25.0/#resolved).

 Many thanks to all who made this release possible.